opensearch-project/documentation-website/_observing-your-data/alerting/api.md

 ## Update monitor

-When updating a monitor, you can optionally include `seq_no` and `primary_term` as URL parameters.
+When updating a monitor, you can optionally include `seq_no` and `primary_term` as parameters.
 If these numbers do not match the existing monitor or the monitor does not exist, the Alerting plugin throws an error.
 OpenSearch increments the version number and the sequence number automatically (see the example response).

 #### Example request
 ```json